Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

        [A1 of Armadillo 96 Well Plate 200 µL PCR Full Skirt on 2, A2 of Armadillo 96 Well Plate 200 µL PCR Full Skirt on 2, A3 of Armadillo 96 Well Plate 200 µL PCR Full Skirt on 2]

 ### Output
+* _vol_source_ is the remaining volume in _pos_source_ after distributing the volume to the wells
 * Wells established in _pos_final_ with _vol_distribute_well_ uL volume in them

 ### Summary of functioning
-1. While loop that will go until there are no wells in the list _pos_final_:
-    1. Check if the position before and after taking the volume is the same with the function `position_dispense_aspirate_falcon15ml` for the rest of the wells in the _pos_final_
+1. Check if there is enough volume in the _pos_source_ to distribute _vol_distribute_well_ to all _pos_final_

-        **Same height**

-        1. _pipette_used_ will distribute the _vol_distribute_well_ to the positions in _pos_final_
-        2. Subtract the volume that has been distributed from the _pos_source_
+2. Check that _pipette_used_ has a tip to distribute

-        **Different height**

-        1. Loop over the different length positions in _pos_final_
-        2. Check if, with that length position, the position before and after the distribution will be the same

-            _Same height_

-            1. Go to the next length position

-            _Different height_

-            1. _pipette_used_ will distribute the _vol_distribute_well_ to the positions in _pos_final_
+3. While loop that will go until all positions of _pos_final_ have been distributed:
+    1. Calculate how many reactions can be dispensed before changing height of aspiration
+    2. Set the wells to distribute
+    3. Distribute with _pipette_used_
+    4. Update the volumen of the tube
-            2. Subtract the volume that has been distributed from the _pos_source_
+4. Return the remaining volume of the tube
-            3. Break the for-loop

 ## `find_well_by_value`

 ### Objective

 Given a table or a set of tables, a set value will be searched in them.
-In case that value is in the given tables, the value of the well of the labware where that value will be returned.
+In case that value is in the given tables, a list of the well or wells of the labware where that value will be returned.

-Otherwise, an exception will be raised if it is not in the table(s) or is repeated within the table.
+Otherwise, an exception will be raised if it is not in the table(s).

 ### Tested systems